 We have marketing authorization to commercialize the PoNS Treatment in Russia and Uzbekistan.
 As previously discussed, we have developed a clinical relationship with Altair LLC, a Russian distribution company.
-We have chosen to limit our commercial activity in Russia to Altair-owned clinics and to develop strategic relationships with Russian research institutions to treat patients with cerebral palsy and other neurological conditions prospectively defined in our development and distribution agreement.
-To date we have not delivered any commercial devices in any of these territories.
+Whereby, we were entitled to receive a 7% royalty on sales of the devices within the territories.
+Altair terminated the distribution agreement effective May 20, 2019.
+To date we have not delivered any commercial devices in any of these territories and we will re-evaluate our strategic opportunities again at a later point in time.

 We submitted an application for a CE Mark in December 2018.
 In preparation for our launch in the United Kingdom, or UK, and the EU, we have entered into a consulting agreement with a UK-based company with expertise in the development of new services in the healthcare industry.
 The goal is to leverage local market insights to develop a comprehensive commercialization strategy and tactical plan for launch of the PoNS Treatment in the UK.
 This approach will allow us to focus our internal infrastructure on the Canadian and United States launches while assessing our opportunity in the EU and the UK.
-We believe that the timing of our CE Mark application decision, which may be affected by issues related to the United Kingdom's pending exit from the European Union, commonly known as "Brexit," will drive our decision on our commercial launch in the UK.
+As previously described, in August 2019, we withdrew our application from the EU marketing and will revisit our UK and EU commercialization upon receipt of marketing clearance.

-We anticipate submitting an application to the Therapeutic Goods Administration, or TGA in Australia during the second quarter of 2019.
+We submitted an application to the Therapeutic Goods Administration, or TGA, in Australia during the third quarter of 2019.
 We are working with consultants in Australia with expertise in market development to build our go-to-market strategy.